 Contemporary soft decorative pillow and cushion with accents of color and texture.
 Goes well with either cool or warm colors, and makes a good accent pillow while keeping a neutral look.
 Because it is hand made the color order of the brocades may vary, but the design keeps the same style and color combinations.

-Inspiration: a mix of contemporary colors in traditional brocades from the Aldama community in the state of Oaxaca.
+Inspiration: a mix of contemporary colors in traditional brocades from the Aldama community in the state of Chiapas.

 Technique: backstrap weaving with brocade.